DataDog/hiring-engineers/answers.md

 I had to do some research to find where the Agent config file was located.
 I found the answer at this [resource](https://help.datadoghq.com/hc/en-us/articles/203037169-Where-is-the-configuration-file-for-the-Agent-).
 After moving to the `etc/datadog-agent` directory, I located the `datadog.yaml` file.
 I opened the file to edit it.

-I added some tags according to these instructions on this [page](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/#assigning-tags-using-the-configuration-files), and then I went back to look at the host map. **I'm still not sure how to get the tags to reflect immediately on the host map.** I was trying to restart the service, and I don't think that worked.
-I couldn't figure out how to do the command to run the service check on the agent so that didn't work.
-It just updated after a while.
+This was my first time editing `yaml` files so I had to do a little research on the syntax.
+I had some debugging to do with syntax before I got things exactly right.
+I added some tags according to these instructions on this [page](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/#assigning-tags-using-the-configuration-files), and then I went back to look at the host map. **I'm still not sure how to get the tags to reflect immediately on the host map.** I restarted the service, but I didn't see immediate effects on the platform.
+It just seemed to update after a certain interval.
+I'd like to learn more about how that runs.
 Regardless, now my Agent configuration file and the host map both reflect the same tags.

 The tags are visible in the configuration file at the bottom of the terminal window: